Keeley Mitchell, Esquire

 Are your looking for a rewarding career that makes a difference in people’s lives?
 Every day paralegals work with lawyers to effect social change.
-Whether their work impacts one specific individual level or impacts those around the world, paralegals are making a difference.
+Whether their work impacts one specific individual or impacts those around the world, paralegals are making a difference.

-Delaware County Community College has been preparing individuals to become professionally qualified and highly skilled as paralegals since the inception of its Paralegal Studies Program in 1985.
+Delaware County Community College has been preparing individuals to become professionally qualified and highly skilled paralegals since the inception of its Paralegal Studies Program in 1985.
 The College offers an associate degree and a post-baccalaureate certificate in Paralegal Studies.
 Our graduates go on to attain jobs at major law firms, corporate offices, and government agencies.
-Other graduates continue their education at law school.
+Other graduates continue their education and some eventually attending law school.

 The College’s American Bar Association-approved Paralegal Studies Program gives you the foundation for a successful legal career.
 Students in the program are taught by legal experts actively involved in the legal community at the local, regional and national levels.
 These team of legal experts allow the program’s curriculum to continually meet the demands of a constantly evolving legal industry.

 Not only does the Paralegal Studies Program ready you for a successful career by teaching the legal skills you will need to become a paralegal, it also makes it affordable and accessible.
 The College provides a combination of traditional classroom and online courses to meet your busy schedule.